Axelrod-Python/Axelrod/docs/tutorials/implement_new_games/index.rst

     actions, or starting moves)

   * A :code:`strategy` method, which takes the parameters :code:`self`
-    and `opponent`, representing both players in the match, and provides the algorithm for determining the player's next move.
+    and :code:`opponent`, representing both players in the match, and provides the algorithm for determining the player's next move.

 If we want, we can also initialise some shorthand for the actions to